Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Problem Statement Methodology

 Understanding the historical movements and patterns of vessels is essential in this approach.
-Our probabilistic model, as shown in Figure~\ref{fig:formulations}{\bf B}, considers the relationship of tracks with route polygons and grid cells that highlight major paths in the gulf.
+The proposed probabilistic model, as shown in Figure~\ref{fig:formulations}{\bf B}, considers the relationship of tracks with route polygons and grid cells that highlight major paths in the gulf.
 By calculating the (1) number of tracks going to a particular destination (a grid cell), (2) the direction of each track at the point where it intersects with a route polygon, and (3) the probability score of each surrounding cell as a potential destination for each track, we can gain valuable insights into ship behavior and the routes they take.
-The primary objective of this approach ({\it i.e.}, probabilistic model) is to predict the probable destination (grid cell) while considering the vessel's current position.
-This is achieved by computing the difference, through the Euclidean distance, between the motion behavior of the vessel in the grid cell where it lies and the historical motion behavior of vessels in each possible destination.
-We consider grid information and AIS messages to determine probability scores and potential destinations for a vessel.
-The output of this process is a set of engineered features that indicate the route and destination of a vessel for the problem of long-term multi-path trajectory forecasting.
+The initial step of this approach ({\it i.e.}, probabilistic model) is to predict the probable destination (grid cell as endpoint) while considering the vessel's current position.
+This is achieved by computing the difference, through the Euclidean distance (see Equation \ref{eq:Euclidean}), between the motion behavior of the vessel in the grid cell where it currently lies and the historical motion behavior of vessels for each possible destination.
+We consider grid information and AIS messages to determine probability scores and potential destinations.